Dental Topics & FAQs Mt. Airy Pediatric Dentist

 What is the Best Time for Orthodontic Treatment?

 Developing malocclusions, or bad bites, can be recognized as early as 2-3 years of age.
-Often, early steps can be taken to reduce the need for major orthodontic treatment at a later age.
+Early steps can often reduce the need for major orthodontic treatment at a later age.

-Stage II – Mixed Dentition: This period covers the ages of 6 to 12 years, with the eruption of the permanent incisor (front) teeth and 6-year molars.
+Stage II – Mixed Dentition: This period covers the ages of 6 to 12, with the eruption of the permanent incisor (front) teeth and 6-year molars.
 Treatment concerns deal with jaw mal-relationships and dental realignment problems.
 This is an excellent stage to start treatment when indicated, as your child’s hard and soft tissues are usually very responsive to orthodontic or orthopedic forces.

 Stage III – Adolescent Dentition: This stage deals with the permanent teeth and the development of the final bite relationship.